Thaeimos/aws-terraform/README.md

     - Create endpoint and attach the certificate.
     - Redirect http to https.
     - Create proper DNS name that points to the ELB DNS name.
-- Docker multistage
+- Docker multistage.
-- Cache in pipelines for docker
+- Cache in pipelines for docker.
+- XRAY on backend application.

 ## Acknowledgements